 One trick:

 Ask this simple question: what can we remove to make room for the new?
-This will create the necessary awareness in all stakeholders.
+This will create the necessary awareness among all stakeholders.

 You could also ask what part of “no” they did not understand.

-But it can also help to enjoy a drink together.
+But enjoying a drink together can also help.
 This will relieve pressure and improve the atmosphere.
 After all, there is always room for this in a glass filled with stones, pebbles and sand 😊.

-Reliable Data are the Basis of Successful Capacity Management
+Reliable Data Is the Basis of Successful Capacity Management

 No matter whether they are about bringing in external resources or postponing projects: the decisions remain human decisions.
 But you should always make these decisions based on the best possible data.